Why Are Crane Jibs Left Vertical When Not In Use?

 FOUNDATIONLESS JIB CRANES

 Foundationless jib cranes are unattached jib cranes that are piece mounted and darted to 6″ fortified cement for indoor use.
-These sorts of jib crane frameworks don't need an uncommon poured establishment and can be introduced anyplace in an office as long as the territory meets the maker's prerequisites.
+These sorts of jib crane frameworks don't need an uncommon poured establishment and can be introduced anywhere in an office as long as the territory meets the maker's prerequisites.

 Usually, foundationless jib cranes can oblige: